Keshavkumarr0/-redefine-clone/README.md

-⚙️ Build
-npm run build

----

- 🧠 Inspiration

 This project draws creative inspiration from a highly-rated website on **Awwwards**, replicating its smooth transitions, layout, and visual feel.

 ---

- ✍️ Author

-Developed by **Keshav Kumar**, inspired by an Awwwards-winning website.
+ inspired by an Awwwards-winning website.